rodneyshupe/Cookbook/Recipes/Entrees/Veg/SheetPanGnocchi.rst

    zucchini, peppers, asparagus and sundried tomatoes.
 Add olive oil and oregano, basil and red pepper flakes.
-2. Stir veggies and gnocchi in oil and spices until completely coated However, you may need to add more oil or herbs if you’re using more veggies.
+2. Stir veggies and gnocchi in oil and spices until completely coated However, you may need to add more oil or herbs if you're using more veggies.
 3. On a parchment-lined baking sheet, spread out veggies and gnocchi evenly so they are not overlapping.